toliaqat/xenon-wiki/Hosting-Custom-Services-On-DCP.md

 java --jar <custom-host-name>.jar --port <portnumber>

-More details on starting one or more DCP hosts, see the [debugging page](./dcp-Debugging-and-Troubleshooting#starting-a-dcp-host)
+More details on starting one or more Xenon hosts, see the [debugging page](./dcp-Debugging-and-Troubleshooting#starting-a-dcp-host)

 ## Derived Host example